 The ECS enzymes

 The synthetic enzymes include NAPE-PLD, which produces anandamide and other endocannabinoids from fats found in nerve cell membranes.
 A number of other enzymes called phospholipases help to produce 2-AG the other major endocannabinoid from a lipid found in the cell membrane which is often PIP2, a lipid that contains inositol, a 50p shaped molecular fragment.
-The endocannabinoid, 2-AG can be used for other purposes including the production of lipid hormones, meaning that changing levels of 2-AG can have wide ranging effects on the body, often nothing to do with the endocannabinoid system.
+The endocannabinoid, 2-AG can be used for purposes other than regulation of the endocannabinoid system.
+These include the production of sex and stress hormones, meaning that changing levels of 2-AG can have wide ranging effects on the body, often nothing to do with the endocannabinoid system.

 The synthesis of endocannabinoids is done on demand, with no storage of endocannabinoids as their precursors are always present in cell membranes.

 The catalytic enzymes that breakdown endocannabinoids ensuring that their effects are short lived include FAAH, which breaks down anandamide inside the neurons where it is active.
 Another called MAG lipase breaks down 2-AG.
 Many drugs and some foods are able to slow down the activity of FAAH meaning that the effects of anandamide, such as pain relief are felt for longer.